-Building your own integration takes significant effort, and is only suited to businesses planning to offer a product or service based entirely on open banking.
-Even then, working with an API aggregator may still be a better option.
+Creating your own integration is a significant effort and is most suitable for businesses planning to build products or services entirely based on open banking.
+However, even in this scenario, working with an API aggregator may offer advantages.

-Any business choosing to go down this path will need to be regulated as an open banking provider, and develop its own API connections with each bank.
+For businesses choosing this path, becoming regulated as an open banking provider and developing API connections with each bank is necessary.

 Costs, benefits & considerations

-Working with an aggregator lets you get up and running with open banking more quickly than pursuing your own integration allows.
-This approach still requires product development, as API aggregators are not ‘plug and play’ services.
+Working with an aggregator allows you to start with open banking more quickly than building your integration.
+However, product development is still necessary since API aggregators are not "plug and play" services.

 Choosing an aggregator: costs, benefits and considerations

-End-to-end solutions let you make use of open banking as soon as possible, without the need for your developers to do any heavy lifting.
-These solutions are designed to be integrated and used immediately by any organisation.
+End-to-end solutions allow you to harness open banking without extensive development work.
+These solutions are designed to be readily integrated and used by organisations.

 Costs, benefits and considerations